Mihara/lotw-trust/README.md

 To make matters more complicated, the #1 Big Master Key is also not eternal, and has an expiry time measured in decades -- the current one expires in 2025.
 It isn't signed by the key from the previous decade either, so there's no single big key you can acquire from a well-known location and trust.

-It would be a lot smoother if I can get LoTW to publish their public keys in a central trustworthy place.
-I emailed them about that, and while the automatic response claims the message was received, it remained unanswered for well over a month now.
+It would be a lot smoother if LoTW published their public keys in a central trustworthy place.
+However, my email with questions on the matter was acknowledged as received and then ignored months ago with no sign anyone gave it any thought, so I can only conclude that LoTW is not interested in their keys being used for independent verification of anything.

-As a result, I anticipate that `lotw-trust` will need to be updated on average no less than once a year to keep working, which will be a hassle for service owners.
+Consequently, I anticipate that `lotw-trust` will need to be updated on average no less than once a year to keep working, which will be a hassle for service owners.

 ### Certificate revocation

 There is currently no way for us to know if a user's certificate has been revoked or not.
 LoTW does not expose this information publicly anywhere, so you can only know if it expired, because that's written inside the certificate itself.
 I doubt they have set up the machinery for revoking certificates at all, in fact.

-Similarly, there is no way to prevent someone from using an expired certificate, since they can set the clock to what they want.
+Similarly, there is no way to prevent someone from using an expired certificate, since they can set the clock to what they want, and we can't really reject files signed in the past because the keys used to sign them have legitimately expired since.

 ### Privacy